bluehat/privacy_and_freedom/digital_freedom.markdown

 This information is kept in git format because it is easy to transmit git repos peer-to-peer.
 You are encouraged to download a copy.
 Suggestions on how to keep the guide trustworthy and from having merge issues in a peer-to-peer environment are appreciated.

-## 0.3: Security, Authentication, Encryption, and Expiration
+## 0.3: Communications: Security, Authentication, Encryption, and Expiration

 ### Security
-Security means that your messages can't be understood by anybody except the party you are sending them to.
+In communication, security means that your messages can't be understood by anybody except the party you are sending them to.
+In storage or on devices, security means that only those intended access to the ddata or device has that access.

 ### Authentication
 Authentication means the person who is getting your messages is the person you want to have your messages.
 Most security technology will successfully auto-establish a secure connection on its own, but you need to take extra precautions to make sure you are talking to the correct person on the secure channel.

-### Communication Encryption
+### Encryption
+Is a method of accomplishing communication security

 We are working with public key cryptopgraphy.
 Public key cryptography is like an old-time wax seal people used to seal letters, except it actually works.

 To keep it simple: you have two things called keys, but which are actually large (hundred+ digit) numbers.
 One is called your public key, and one is callled your private key.